Gretna Public Schools: 2026 Guide for Omaha-Area Families

 West Omaha / 192nd 15–20 min Quick hop — ideal for west Omaha employers

-Lincoln 40–50 min Best metro option if you split time between cities
+Lincoln 40–50 min Best metro option if you split time between cities — better positioned than any other Omaha suburb

 How Gretna Compares to Nearby Districts

-District Niche Grade Vibe Best For
+District Niche Grade Best For

 ⚠️ Boundary Note